arunprasaad2711/arunprasaad2711.github.io/code/Geogebra/Geogebra_Test01.md

 * It does not need any javascript embedding.
 * Placing the frame in the webpage is already taken care of.
+  * Minor inconvenience is that the height adjustment.
+That is a WIP.
 * Hardly any coding!
 Works like a charm.